 JAT Resource List // There are a multitude of resources available for us to learn about racism in America and how to best confront it.
 This resource list compiled by the JAT executive team includes books for all ages, movies, videos, podcasts, and more.
 We invite you to dive deeper and continue your journey. // Click here for the resource list.

-Discussion Group // Michelle Dykes, one of our JAT Executive Team leaders will be leading a weekly or bi-monthly discussion group over zoom.
+Discussion Group (ON HOLD) // Michelle Dykes, one of our JAT Executive Team leaders will be leading a weekly or bi-monthly discussion group over zoom.
 We know that this topic leads to a lot of questions and feelings and it’s important to have a safe place to process what we’re learning, share stories, discuss current events, and share resources we find.
 If you’re interested in being part of this discussion group, email Michelle at firstname.lastname@example.org.

 Dream Clock Curriculum // The Just Action Team plans to lead group studies using Dr. Clarence Hill’s Dream Clock curriculum.
 Dr. Hill’s book and study materials will be released this summer and we’ll keep you up the date when we have dates and details finalized for those groups.